Shantanuprakash3/shantanuprakash3.github.io/about.md

 ---

 Living in Bangalore since June '16.
-Currently, I work at [Trell](http://trell.co), India's largest lifestyle blogging/vlogging app.
+Currently, I work at [Trell](http://trell.co), India's largest lifestyle video blogging app.
 I help make sure we're ready for scale, and always high performant.

 Before working at Trell, I was with [Exotel](http://exotel.com) for a little more than 3 years, where i wrote and broke a lot of code, working with few excellent people.
 We made sure everyday millions of calls and sms's go with minimal latency and high fault taulerance.